Holding on to the plot

 MONICA HEISEY’S DEBUT NOVEL Really Good, Actually is a laugh-out-loud bittersweet comedy about an unexpected break-up as narrator Maggie grapples with the uncertainties of modern love, friendship and the quest for happiness and fulfilment.
-Adored by readers and critics alike, it is now shortlisted in the 2024 Indie Book Awards, which run as part of Independent Bookshop Week (15 to 22 June) with the winners for Fiction, Non-Fiction, Children’s and Picture Book announced on Scala Radio on Thursday 20 June.
+Adored by readers and critics alike, it was shortlisted in the June 2024 Indie Book Awards, which run as part of Independent Bookshop Week.

 IndieBookAwards